zlatanvasovic/hackwork/README.md

 * `footer.php`: bottom of page

 You also have to set variables and functions.
-Use `set.` prefix for layout files that don't generate markup.
+Use `set.` prefix for layout files that don't automatically generate markup.

 * `set.variables.php`: layout variables
 * `set.functions.php`: layout functions